 It works as a foundation for all Apple products (macOS, iOS, watchOs, tvOS).
 But it’s not just a design system.
 It also provides developers and designers with good practices and resources to create a smooth experience in the Apple world.
 The features of this system include user interaction, app architecture and visual index.
 But, as you can imagine, it’s just a tip of everything Apple offers its users.

-It’s an an open-space design system by Microsoft for Web, Windows, Android, iOS, macOS and cross-platform.
+Fluent is Microsoft’s open-space design system for Web, Windows, Android, iOS, macOS and cross-platform.
 It includes features such as motion, typography and iconography.
-Fluent is about natural and effortless experience across different devices that come from human diversity.
+Fluent is about a natural and effortless experience across different devices that come from human diversity.
 What’s great is that you can contribute to improving the system by joining their Linkedin group.